Regional Development Victoria

 An accessible version of this document is currently not available – please contact us if you need further information.

-The Central Highlands Regional Partnership has taken a lead role in bringing together a council of multiple organisations and State Government Departments to focus on our new energy future.
+The Partnership took a lead role in bringing together a council of multiple organisations and Victorian Government Departments to focus on the region’s renewable energy future.